 Your planning reflects team members on-boarding and handovers.

 You check EMIS to see the planning for your project and the team.
+3) Can delegate in such a way that goals are achieved.

 1) Can break down complex problems into manageable components.